Sunday, June 14, 2026

 7 Common Opening Mistakes That Cost You Games (And How to Fix Them)

-Antoine··8 min read
+Antoine··7 min read

 This article focuses on tactical opening mistakes: hanging pieces in the first 10 moves, falling for common traps, reckless pawn grabs, and patterns where one careless move loses material immediately.
-To turn these fixes into lasting habits, anchor them inside a repertoire that actually sticks, tactical awareness is useless without a repeatable system behind it.
+To turn these fixes into lasting habits, anchor them inside a repertoire that actually sticks, because tactical awareness is useless without a repeatable system behind it.

-Openings decide more games than you think.
-These 7 tactical opening mistakes appear in amateur databases and training examples every day, king safety collapses from a single pawn move, material lost in the first 8 moves, and piece traps that win games outright.
 Below you will see exact move sequences that fail, plus simple fixes you can use immediately.
 Apply these to stop losing material in the first 12 moves and castle before your king gets attacked.

 7 Mistakes at a Glance: